cmdcolin/ytshuffle/lambda/README.md

 ## Lambda function

-Setting up AWS lambdas requries a lot of clicking and pointing in the web interface that I did not keep track of properly but roughly I
+Setting up AWS lambdas requires a lot of clicking and pointing in the web interface that I did not keep track of properly but roughly I

 - Added a lambda